docxology/symergetics/paper/markdown/03_mathematical_foundations.md

 ### The Synergetics Framework

 Synergetics establishes exact mathematical relationships through geometric ratios derived from regular polyhedra.
-The core principle requires "symbolic operations on all-integer accounting based upon ratios geometrically based upon high-frequency shapes" ([Fuller, 1975](https://www.rwgrayprojects.com/synergetics/)), demanding exact rational arithmetic that floating-point systems cannot provide.
+The core principle requires "symbolic operations on all-integer accounting based upon ratios geometrically based upon high-frequency shapes" ([Fuller and Applewhite](https://www.rwgrayprojects.com/synergetics/)), demanding exact rational arithmetic that floating-point systems cannot provide.
 This framework recognizes that natural systems operate through precise geometric relationships expressed as exact rational ratios.

 The mathematical foundation rests on the tetrahedron as the fundamental geometric unit, with all other polyhedra defined through exact volume relationships.
 The tetrahedron's volume of 1 IVM unit establishes the basis for all geometric calculations, with the octahedron equaling exactly 4 tetrahedra and the cube equaling exactly 3 tetrahedra.
 These relationships form the mathematical language for describing universal patterns from molecular to cosmic scales.